Search

 In general, Lexapro takes anywhere from 2-6 weeks to begin working.
 While the first week or so of treatment can be quite trying, some of the most impactful side effects occur during prolonged treatment.

 Needless to say, it is important to monitor your side effects while taking Lexapro.
-New evidence has emerged in the past few years that recognizes the inefficacy of SSRI inhibitors on many patients, and instead supports more naturopathic methods of decreasing depression and anxiety.
+New evidence has emerged in the past few years that shows that SSRIs may not work for all patients.
+Instead, it supports more natural methods of decreasing depression and anxiety.

 woman looking out at lake representing lexapro withdrawal